 I. Purpose of this Document

-This document sets out the information security policy, as well as its objectives and requirements for the Information Security Management System of the Freeway Bureau (the "Bureau").
-Serving as the operating guidelines, this document is in place to ensure the implementation of the comprehensive management and the compliance with the needs of the Bureau and the requirements set forth by international standards related to information security.
+This document sets out the Information Security Policy, as well as its objectives and requirements for the Information Security Management System of the Freeway Bureau, including auxiliary units (the "Bureau").
+Serving as the operating guidelines, this document is in place to ensure the implementation of the comprehensive management and the compliance with the needs of the Bureau, Information Security Management Act and the requirements set forth by international standards related to information security.

 III.
 Policy and Objectives